-Of course, in reality, flipping houses is more involved than in appears.
+Of course, in reality, flipping houses is more involved than it appears.
 Prudent investors will exercise due diligence before spending a single dollar.
-They’ll also consult true industry experts, home inspectors and contractors to provide evaluations and cost estimates to compare against possible returns.
+They’ll also consult true industry experts, home inspectors, and contractors to provide evaluations and cost estimates to compare against possible returns.

 The difference between a flip and a flop

-- Foreclosures – Many buyers interested in flipping a home look to foreclosures.
-Remember, if an owner couldn’t afford to pay the mortgage they probably couldn’t keep up the maintenance on a house.
+- Foreclosures – Many buyers are interested in flipping a home look to foreclosures.
+Remember, if an owner couldn’t afford to pay the mortgage, they probably couldn’t keep up the maintenance on the house.
 A foreclosed property may present a number of challenging – and costly – underlying issues for investors.

-- Relative Market Value – An important consideration in restoration planning is the aggregate value of the neighborhood.
-According to experts, over improving for the market is a big mistake house flippers make.
+- Relative Market Value – An important consideration in restoration planning is the neighborhood’s aggregate value.
+According to experts, over-improving for the market is a big mistake house flippers make.
 If the average home in a residential area sells for $100,000, it isn’t wise to invest $100,000 in remodeling and upgrades anticipating a $250,000 sale.
-You’re unlikely to find a buyer willing to spend that much, and if you do, it will be tough for them to obtain a mortgage for overvalued property.
+You’re unlikely to find a buyer willing to spend that much, and if you do, it will be tough for them to obtain a mortgage for the overvalued property.

-Restoring and reselling may be a great option for getting in to real estate investing for future financial gain, but these houses are often referred to as money pits for a reason.
-As with any speculation, a prospective buyer should first invest the time and effort to do necessary homework on the deal.
-Assemble a team of trusted experts; a lawyer, accountant, real estate broker and contractors.
+Restoring and reselling may be a great option for getting into real estate investing for future financial gain, but these houses are often referred to as money pits for a reason.
+As with any speculation, a prospective buyer should first invest the time and effort to do the necessary homework on the deal.
+Assemble a team of trusted experts, a lawyer, accountant, real estate broker, and contractors.
 Despite the implication, flipping a house may not mean a quick profit.
 But with diligence and some good old-fashioned elbow grease, it is possible to come out ahead.

 The real estate professionals at Gordon James Realty are experienced in all areas of real estate investment.
 We understand the complexities of the market.
 With more than 30 years of combined experience, we can help with your property investment opportunities.